What is eduroam?

 Visitors to the University

 Campus visitors from institutions participating in eduroam can simply select eduroam from their operating system Wi-Fi options and connect to eduroam using their institution's credentials.
+You may need to download your institution's eduroam installer from the eduroam website or your institution's system.
 If you experience any issues with while visiting CU Boulder, please contact your home institution's service desk.

 Campus visitors not from a participating institution should use the UCB Guest wireless service.